okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 You need to create a test account on your app so that the OIN team can use it to test and verify your integration.
 The test account details and credentials are specified in the **General Settings** > **Test Account** fields from the OIN Manager.

 In general, the test account allows the OIN team to verify that your integration flow works as expected for your use case.
-The test account is typically an admin user in your app with additional privileges depending on your user case.
+The test account is typically an admin user in your app with additional privileges depending on your use case:

 * For a lifecycle management integration, ensure that your admin test account has HR admin privileges to onboard, change roles, or offboard employees on your app.
 * For an SSO or SCIM integration, ensure your admin test account has privileges to configure SSO and SCIM (even if your app is already configured with SSO or SCIM).
 The OIN team needs to verify whether users and/or groups were created by SCIM provisioning or by SAML/OIDC (JiT) on your application.
 * For an API service integration, ensure that your admin test account has privileges configure system settings and to trigger API processes on your app.

-* `isvtest@okta.com` is the recommended test account username, however, you can provide an alternative username with a different domain.
+> **Note:** The OIN team recommends `isvtest@okta.com` as the test account username, however, you can provide an alternative username with a different domain.

-> **Note:** Ensure that proper scopes are defined for OAuth 2.0 authentication.

 ## Customer configuration document guidelines